Ratimon/stableswap-noop-contracts-hooks/README.md

 The features include:

-- Abillity to Ramping up or down A (**Amplification**) parameter by Admin to reflect the nature of highly correlated pairing assets ( e.g. stable coins or yield-bearing generating asset / undering assets ).
-This allows more efficient trading with lower slippage at greater volumn and market depth.
+- Ability to ramp up/down A (**Amplification**) parameter by admin to reflect the nature of highly correlated pairing assets ( e.g. stable coins or yield-bearing generating asset / undering assets ).
+This allows more efficient trading with lower slippage at greater volumn and deeper market depth.

 - Fungible token (ERC20) to represent the ownership of liquidity.
 Liquidity providers can mint/burn the lp token by adding/remove liquidity respevitively.

-- Abillity to configure swap fee.
+- Ability to configure swap fee.

 ### Quick Installation